iganna/pannagram/docs/content/alignment.md

 > 3. If certain accessions appear suspicious based on visual inspection, and you decide not to analyze them, create a file called `FILE_ACC` that contains only the accessions you wish to analyze, with each accession listed on a separate line.
 For all further analyses, use the flag `-accessions ${FILE_ACC}` in every command.

 > ⚠️ **Warning:**
-> If you have modified the genome-files after the preliminary mode, please **delete** the `PATH_OUT` folder completely before building the alignment.
+> If you have modified the genome-files after the preliminary mode, please **delete** the `PATH_PROJECT` folder completely before building the alignment.

 ## Alignment modes